angrybacon/doomsday-wiki/markdown/chapters/meandeck/basics.md

 your two mana draw spells but have an additional cantrip in hand then you can construct what is known as a *double cantrip* pile.
 You use the first cantrip to draw the LED.
-Cast it and in response to the second cantrip, *crack* the LED for
-{{UUU}}.
-This will then allow you to draw into the two mana draw spell and cast it to then draw into Oracle and the LP required for the second {{U}} for it.
+Cast it and in response to the second cantrip, *crack* the LED for {U}{U}{U}.
+This will then allow you to draw into the two mana draw spell and cast it to then draw into Oracle and the LP required for the second {U} for it.

 In one of those examples above we have included a suggestion of where you can include protection slots within the pile.
 If you have the available mana it may